Ecuador vs. Other Amazon Regions: Why The Amazon of Ecuador Stands Out

 (Nasua nasua)

-The South American Coati is easily recognizable by its long, ringed tail and elongated snout.
-Coatis are highly social animals, often seen in groups called "bands," foraging through the forest floor in search of insects, fruits, and small vertebrates.
-An intriguing fact about coatis is their impressive climbing skills; they can descend trees headfirst, using their flexible ankles to rotate their feet 180 degrees.
+The South American Coati is easily identified by its long, ringed tail and pointed snout.
+These social animals are often seen in groups called "bands," searching the forest floor for insects, fruits, and small animals.
+One interesting fact about coatis is their excellent climbing abilities; they can climb down trees headfirst by rotating their ankles 180 degrees, allowing them to grip the trunks with ease.

 coati-ecuador-cuyabeno-animals